Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Results

 Using the ZHAireS code \cite{ZHAireS}, we have produced sets of shower simulations with the parameters of the Pierre Auger Observatory site (LOFAR site) namely: ground altitude 1400 m (10 m) above sea level, and geomagnetic field of intensity $23 \; \mu {\rm T}$ ($49.25 \; \mu {\rm T}$) and inclination $-37^\circ$ ($67.8^\circ$).

 The sets of simulations contain proton-induced showers at $E=10^{17}$ eV arriving from the North $\varphi=90^\circ$ for both Auger and LOFAR sites, and from the West $\varphi=180^\circ$ (the South $\varphi=270^\circ$) for the Auger (LOFAR) site.
 For each azimuthal angle we have simulated showers with several zenith angles ranging from $\theta=0^\circ$ to $\theta=80^\circ$ in steps of $\Delta\theta=5^\circ$.
-We placed several observers at different distances from the shower core along 8 directions on ground, namely towards magnetic North (N), South (S), East (E), West (W), North East (NE), North West (NW), South East (SE) and South West (SW).
+We placed several observers at different distances from the shower core along 8 directions on ground, namely towards magnetic North (N), South (S), East (E), West (W), NorthEast (NE), NorthWest (NW), SouthEast (SE) and SouthWest (SW).
 Each shower geometry was simulated twice using the same random seed: once with the magnetic field switched on and once with it artificially switched off.
 The electric field induced by the geomagnetic and Askaryan mechanisms was obtained (as explained in Section \ref{sec:model}) for each observer position and for each shower geometry.

-For each shower geometry, a subset of the simulated pulses i.e. those at the positions that lie along a reference line, were used to construct the input of the model (see Section \ref{sec:model}).
+A subset of the simulated pulses i.e. those at the positions that lie along a reference line, were used to construct the input of the model for each shower geometry (see Section \ref{sec:model}).
 These are used to predict the electric field at any other position away from the reference line, and in particular at the same positions where the pulses were simulated so that the comparison between the net field inferred from our method and that from the full simulation could be done.
 We calculated the same observable described in section \ref{sec:input} from the pulses obtained from full simulations.

 As a first example we show in Fig.~\ref{fig:map} the two-dimensional pattern of the electric field on the ground for a $\theta=45^\circ$ shower arriving from magnetic North at the LOFAR site.
 The amplitudes of the electric field at the antenna positions East of the core are used as input, and the electric field is obtained with the model at all other positions ($\sim 2\times10^5$ in total).
 The East-West asymmetry as well as the Cherenkov ring can be seen.